percona/pmm-doc/docs/quickstart.md

 The following steps will guide you through the installation of PMM server:
 {.power-number}

 1. Download and run the PMM easy installation script from [github](https://github.com/percona/pmm/blob/main/get-pmm.sh).
+The install script only runs on Linux-compatible systems.
+To use it, run the command with `sudo` privileges or as root.

     !!! note alert alert-primary ""
         This script does the following: